BurntNail/async_chess_server/README.md

 ### GET:

  - `/games/:id` - pass in an integer id to get all of the pieces involved in that game.
 Will 500 if no pieces.
+Will return 200 with pieces, or a 208 if the pieces haven't changed.

  ### POST: